JakobHav/Lab2-Bipolar/5932110_5900383_Haverkamp_Fark_02_Sub_EN.typ

 === Text Questions:

-At currents $I_B lt.approx 0.15$ $mu$A, $beta$ does not approximate a single number, but instead jumps a lot, the max value being 1641.45 and the minimum -715.27, which happens due to really small numbers in the divisor ($I_B$).
-For slightly currents $I_B > 0.15$ $mu$A, the value for $beta approx 325$.
+At currents $I_B lt.approx 0.15$ $mu$A, $beta$ does not approximate a single number, but instead jumps a lot, the maximum value being 1641.45 and the minimum -715.27, which happens due to small numbers in the divisor ($I_B$).
+For slightly higher currents $I_B > 0.15$ $mu$A, the value for $beta approx 325$.

-As we can see in @beta, $beta$ is not constant, instead it slowly goes from $beta approx 325$ at the beginning to $beta approx 260$ at the end.
-We can not only see the effect in the graph of beta itself, but also in the fact that $I_C$ slowly flattens when plotted over $I_B$.
+As seen in @beta, $beta$ is not constant, instead slowly going from $beta approx 325$ at the beginning to $beta approx 260$ at the end.
+The effect is seen not only in the graph of beta itself, but also in the fact that $I_C$ flattens when plotted over $I_B$.

 #let leftt = 68%